 - Delicate

-There are lots of options when it comes to portable coffee makers, from the abundance of best-selling buys from Amazon or a speciality mini-versions made by the specialist brands.
+There are lots of options when it comes to portable coffee makers, from the abundance of best-selling buys from Amazon or specialty mini-versions made by coffee brands.
 But don't just pick up the first one you see, as there are a few things to consider first:

 1. Type

-Another consideration is how you like to brew coffee.
-Do you prefer pour over, French Press, pods, pressure brew?
+Think about how you like to brew coffee.
+Do you prefer pour-over, French Press, pods, or pressure brew?
 Your answer will help to inform your choices.

 2. Portability